openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 ### ML-KEM {#mlkem-intro}

-ML-KEM [FIPS-203] is based on the hardness of solving the learning-with-errors problem in module lattices (MLWE).
+ML-KEM [FIPS-203] is based on the hardness of solving the Learning with Errors problem in module lattices (MLWE).
 The scheme is believed to provide security against cryptanalytic attacks by classical as well as quantum computers.
 This specification defines ML-KEM only in composite combination with ECDH encryption schemes in order to provide a pre-quantum security fallback.